500 yen note

 The 500 yen note (五百円紙幣) is a discontinued denomination of Japanese yen issued from 1951 to 1994 in paper form.
-Crudely made notes were first made in an unsuccessful attempt to curb inflation at the time, and the series as a whole is broken down into three different types of note.
-Only the last two have a known design which feature Iwakura Tomomi on the obverse, and Mount Fuji on the reverse.
+Crudely made notes were first made in an unsuccessful attempt to curb inflation at the time, and the series as a whole is broken down into four different types of note.
+Only the last two were released for circulation which feature Iwakura Tomomi on the obverse, and Mount Fuji on the reverse.
 Starting in 1982, new 500 yen coins began to be minted which eventually replaced their paper counterparts.
 While the production of 500 yen notes continued until 1984, all of the notes issued were officially withdrawn from circulation in 1994.
-Five hundred yen notes were allowed to retain their legal tender status, but they are now worth more on the collector's market in numismatic value than they are at their face value.
+Five hundred yen notes were allowed to retain their legal tender status.